Policies

 - Training and consulting with faculty, staff and university decision-makers.

-The Counseling Center provides expertise and leadership to address the specific needs of subgroups identified by needs assessment activities and other research as being "at risk."
-First time violators of the University's alcohol and marijuana policy attend an educational program and must demonstrate a specified level of awareness following completion.
+The OU Counseling Center provides expertise and leadership to address the specific needs of subgroups identified by needs assessment activities and other research as being "at risk."

 Graham Health Center has rapid urine drug testing available as well.

-View more information on Oakland University's Substance Abuse Prevention Program.
+For more information on Oakland University’s Substance Abuse Prevention Program, please visit:

 As a recipient of federal financial aid and grant funding, Oakland University is required to adhere to regulations outlined in the Controlled Substances Act, the Drug Free Schools and Campuses Act and the federal Drug Free Workplace Act.
 All of these prohibit the possession, use and distribution of marijuana in all forms.
 Enforcement of federal law applies to violations for any reason, including use for medicinal purposes.

-Below is further information on current legal sanctions for some of the most common alcohol and drug offenses in the State of Michigan via e
+Below is further information on current legal sanctions for some of the most common alcohol and drug offenses in the State of Michigan via:

 Violation |